rfuzzo/MWSE/docs/source/types/tes3creatureInstance.md

 ### `reevaluateEquipment`
 <div class="search_terms" style="display: none">reevaluateequipment</div>

 Causes the creature to reevaluate its equipment choices and equip the best available.
+Then, the visible body parts will be updated.

 ```lua
 myObject:reevaluateEquipment()